faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Coalition:           www.perivalebluebell.icdab-planets [1935]
 ```

-These are explained by the following table:
+These items are explained by the following table:

 Entry|Meaning
 --|--